Kentico/community-portal/docs/Development.md

 ## Start ASP.NET Core application

 1. Launch server.
-App should now be running on localhost (Currently <http://localhost:45038/> ).
+App should now be running on localhost (see: `README.md` for ports)

    - Use the VS Code task `.NET: watch (Web)`
    - (**alternative**) Use the VS Code `.NET Debug and Hot Reload` Launch Configuration